Every Consulting Firm Needs a Discovery Service

 - Step 1: Performing an upfront discovery, diagnosis, or audit

-- Step 2: Developing an improvement roadmap
+- Step 2: Develop an improvement roadmap

 I will go through each step individually.